cclloyd/planeshift/README.md

 ## Description

-FoundryVTT API is a REST API layer that connects to a running FoundryVTT instance, allowing you to access the game data in other apps easily.
+**Demiplane** is a REST API layer that connects to a running FoundryVTT instance, allowing you to access the game data in other apps easily.

-Discord and OIDC authentication included by default, making it relatively simple to allow only your game users access to the API.
+Discord and OIDC authentication are included by default, making it relatively simple to allow only your game users access to the API.

-For the API to be able to connect to your instance, you will need to create a player in the game, preferably called `APIUser` (case sensitive) and a password.
+For the API to be able to connect to your instance, you will need to create a player in the game, preferably called `APIUser` (case-sensitive) and a password.
 You *can* use your existing GM account if you wish, but you and the API can't be logged in at the same time.
 For this reason, it's recommended to create a dedicated user for the API.

 ### Key Features
 - OIDC/Discord authentication